 - c) In case of any error in the above rules and regulations, the decision of the Academic Council is final. - d) The college may change or amend the academic regulations or syllabi at any time and the changes or amendments made shall be applicable to all the students with effect from the dates notified by the college.

-Gokaraju Rangaraju Institute of Engineering and Technology Computer Science and Engineering
+Gokaraju Rangaraju Institute of Engineering and Technology Department of Computer Science Engineering Software Engineering

 I YEAR - I SEMESTER